-- Waive geographic and originating site of service limits post-PHE in order to ensure all patients have access to the best care. - Approve the Creating Opportunities Now for Necessary and Effective Care Technologies (CONNECT) for Health Act of 2021 (H.R.
-2903/ S.1512), which would permanently remove all geographic restrictions on telehealth services and expand originating sites to include the home and other sites.
-Approve the Telehealth Modernization Act (H.R.
-1332/S. 368), which would permanently eliminate geographic and originating site restrictions and expand the types of telehealth services covered by Medicare. - Ensure Medicare continued payment parity between in-office and telehealth visits beyond the PHE. - Promote policies that enable the use of audio-only services beyond the PHE. - Approve the Ensuring Parity in MA Audio-Only Telehealth Act (H.R.
-2116/S. 150), which would permit audio-only diagnoses that are made via telehealth to be used for purposes of determining risk adjustments to payments under Medicare Advantage. - Establish standardized federal licensing and credentialing standards for telehealth services. - Approve the Temporary Reciprocity to Ensure Access to Treatment (TREAT) Act (H.R.
-708/S. 168), which would enable healthcare professionals to provide telehealth services across state lines during the COVID-19 pandemic by providing state licensing reciprocity.
+- Waive geographic and originating site of service limits permanently in order to ensure all patients have access to the best care - Approve the Creating Opportunities Now for Necessary and Effective Care Technologies (CONNECT) for Health Act of 2021 (H.R.
+2903/ S.1512), which would permanently remove all geographic restrictions on telehealth services and expand originating sites to include the home and other sites - Approve the Telehealth Modernization Act (H.R.
+1332/S. 368), which would permanently eliminate geographic and originating site restrictions and expand the types of telehealth services covered by Medicare - Ensure continued Medicare payment parity between in-office and telehealth visits permanently - Promote policies that enable the use of audio-only services permanently - Approve the Ensuring Parity in MA Audio-Only Telehealth Act (H.R.
+2166/S. 150), which would permit audio-only diagnoses that are made via telehealth to be used for purposes of determining risk adjustments to payments under Medicare Advantage. - Establish standardized federal licensing and credentialing standards for telehealth services - Approve the Temporary Reciprocity to Ensure Access to Treatment (TREAT) Act (H.R.
+708/S. 168), which would enable healthcare professionals to provide telehealth services across state lines during the COVID-19 pandemic by providing state licensing reciprocity